|

 Andina//Bolivia

-The words say 'Cantan las mirlas por la manaña'....(The blackbirds
+The words say 'Cantan las mirlas por la manaña'....(The blackbirds sing in

-national dance-rhythm, the bambuco.
-The trick is not to play the
+dance-rhythm, the bambuco.
+The trick is not to play the first beat of every

-DE CAMPO AFUERA
+DE CAMPO AFUERADE CAMPO AFUERA

 - Suma Paz//Argentina (EMI 4 93379 2)

-Suma Paz sings so well and accompanies herself beautifully on the
+Suma Paz sings so well and accompanies herself beautifully on the guitar.

-guitar.
 The words - about the pampa - are beautiful too.

 LA del CAMPO